 - Arts Council England’s Museum Resilience Fund

-The project was an architectural intervention on Lake Semerwater – celebrating one of the museums’ most treasured exhibits and remembering the myths and legends of Semerwater, SPEAR, saw an architectural-scale copper spearhead installed on the lake’s waters over two nights, Friday 28 & Saturday 29 October 2016.
+SPEAR was an architectural intervention on Lake Semerwater – celebrating one of the museum’s most treasured exhibits and remembering the myths and legends of Semerwater.
+The project saw an architectural-scale copper spearhead installed on the lake’s waters over two nights, Friday 28 & Saturday 29 October 2016.

-Taking place during the UK’s Museums at Night festival 2016, a series of events helped to bring the installation to life.
+Taking place during the UK-wide Museums at Night festival in 2016, a series of events helped to bring the installation to life.
 Music, readings and special performances from Sion Parkinson told the story of Lake Semerwater and its mythical past.

 Artist David Murphy said: